Levurmion/AlphafoldModel/README.md

-## **alphafoldmodel** is a package to parse Alphafold PDB structures and PAE Matrices into interactive Python objects.
+## **AlphafoldModel** is a package to parse Alphafold PDB structures and PAE Matrices into interactive Python objects.

 ### The package contains the following classes:
 - `AlphafoldModel`: Parses the Alphafold model PDB file alongside its JSON PAE matrix into an interactive Python object.
 It allows declarative queries for a model's local PAE and plDDT metrics.